There are some metrics that an e-commerce merchant must monitor. Which metrics are in question?

 The various touchpoints that make up an e-commerce purchasing trip include visiting your website, looking through product pages, reading FAQs, adding items to the shopping basket, and finally completing a purchase.
 By being aware of these two factors, you may direct your conversion rate optimization efforts where and when you’re experiencing a significant decline in clients.

-For instance, this calls for additional study if your conversion rate suddenly declines after website visitors go through your FAQs.
+For instance, this calls for an additional study if your conversion rate suddenly declines after website visitors go through your FAQs.
 For instance, you might need to change your rigorous return policy for online purchases if other stores don’t.
 This will help you stay relevant to potential customers.

 Cost per new customer (CAC)